Retropikzel/foreign-c/README.md

 #### Dependencies <a name="dependencies"></a>

-Some implementations have external dependencies beyond just the library.

-#### Chibi <a name="dependencies-chibi"></a>
+The library depends on (libffi)[https://sourceware.org/libffi/) and some implementations have extra dependencies/requiremetns beyond that.

-Needs libffi-dev, on Debian/Ubuntu/Mint install with:
+Debian/Ubuntu/Mint install with:

-    apt install libffi-dev
+    apt install libffi8 libffi-dev

 #### Chicken <a name="dependencies-chicken"></a>